HUL Q3 results: Standalone PAT rises 17% to Rs 2,243 cr, revenue up 10%

 The EBITDA margin improved 100 bps to 25.4 per cent YoY.

-The biggest FMCG company in the country also noted, "In the context of unprecedented inflation, we continue to manage our business dynamically driving savings harder across all lines of P&L and taking calibrated pricing actions using the principles of Net revenue management.
+India's largest consumer goods maker also noted, "In the context of unprecedented inflation, we continue to manage our business dynamically driving savings harder across all lines of P&L and taking calibrated pricing actions using the principles of Net revenue management.
 We continue to invest competitively behind our brands."

 The company also stated that business fundamentals remained strong with handsome market share gains in all our divisions, both urban and rural markets and across price segments.
 Underlying Volume Growth at 2 per cent was significantly ahead of the market, it added.